SAP-samples/teched2024-IN280/exercises/ex4/README.md

 | SQL Statement    | Select * ...   | Valid SQL statement - do test this on your Snowflake instance before using it here |

 ## Exercise 4.4 Mapping.
 Once data is read from Snowflake, it may be be mapped to the key figure definition in SAP IBP.
-In the FETCH and WRITE local sub process, there is a local process "MAP and POST to IBP".
+In the FETCH and WRITE local sub process, there is a local process "<b>MAP and POST to IBP</b>".
 It contains a XSLT script to map the Snowflake payload to the SAP IBP multimap structure.
 One can change this to adapt the payload from Snowflake to the RFC payload structure for SAP IBP.
 Here is the sample content which can be used as a reference.
 ```xslt
  <multimap:Messages>
            <multimap:Message1>